 - Roku apps can not run the same ad more than one time during a single break from the content that someone is viewing.

 - Ads cannot repeat more than two times per hour, per user.

-- Ads cannot repeat more than five times in the same day on a per user basis.
+- Ads cannot repeat more than five times on the same day on a per-user basis.

 - Ads that display during a television show or movie that someone is watching are not allowed to do so until at least seven minutes of the aforementioned content have

 - been viewed.
 From that point on, they can appear no more frequently than at seven-minute intervals.